 While there Kathalijne created a series of portraits coupled with one-on-one interviews, called Swimming Upstream.
 She spoke to emerging and established South African artists about how they got started, challenges within the creative industry, and issues like file sharing and copyright – all in an attempt to discover what drives them, and the difficulties artists face in the current digital age.

-Currently back in The Netherlands, Kathalijne continues to work with artists, musicians and models.
+Currently based in The Netherlands, Kathalijne continues to work with artists, musicians and models.

 2014 – Met Eigen Ogen, group exhibition, Kasteel Woerden, The Netherlands